maaurod/pacman_agent_strategies/README.md

 ## 🤝 Contributing

 This is an educational repository.
-Feel free to:
-- Improve documentation
-- Add comments to code
-- Create additional test cases
-- Optimize existing implementations

-**Note**: If you're a student taking a course that uses these projects, make sure to follow your course's academic integrity policies.

----

-**Happy AI Learning! 🎓🤖**
+Is it done for the course Autonomous Systems at UPF EMAI course.